- WORK IN PROGRESS. Banned of Bomb1st claimed he has a material sequence for the project but the content is unknown (with that supposed subtitle). For our "Yin Side", we followed the last known tracklist before the album was renamed Troublesome, for the "Yang Side" we added the 7 tracks from the cas

 produced group Son of Bazerk, Latino future superstars Cypress Hill...

 But he was probably to busy with his own album to put forward the good record to be in.
-Tupac really gave a voice to the character of the movie in the lyrics he wrote and rapped in "Troublesome (Bishop's Theme)" in late December, but when the soundtrack was already out.
-It will be his most important recording of this period.
+Tupac really gave a voice to the character of the movie in the lyrics he wrote and rapped in "Troublesome (Bishop's Theme)" in November, but the soundtrack was already about to be released...

 1. c.
 July-Aug. of 1991.
 "New Album Ideas & B-Sides Options".